PedroAlvesBS/ElectricalConsumptionForecast/README.md

 - In the second sheet, is the Mean Squared Error.

--And in the last one are the weights and biases of each layer.
+- And in the last one are the weights and biases of each layer.

 and a figure comparing the values expected and forecast.